Skip to main content

 Domain name (FQDN) or the IP address of the machine hosting your Docker services.
 This must not be localhost because those names do not resolve they way you would like inside a docker container.

-Domain names for GGCE
+Domain name for GGCE

 info

-Domain name for GGCE website
+Domain name for GGCE

-Users will access GGCE at https://ggce.local
+Users will access GGCE at https://ggce.internal.lan

 HTTPS configuration